The Gray Man (2022 film): Filming

 Filming was to commence on January 18, 2021, in Long Beach, California, but was pushed back to March 1.
 Page wrapped his role within the first month of shooting.
 It filmed in Europe in the spring, with locations including Prague, Czech Republic, the Château de Chantilly in France, Croatia and as well as in Baku, Azerbaijan.
 Filming in Prague took place from June 27, 2021.
 Filming wrapped on July 31, 2021.

-Music
+At a budget over $200 million, The Gray Man is one of Netflix's most expensive original films.

+Soundtrack

 The film's score was composed by Henry Jackman, who previously collaborated with the Russos on several of their films.
 Jackman began writing the score in December 2021, beginning with a 17-minute-long suite.

 Release

 The Gray Man began a limited theatrical release on July 15, 2022, followed by its release on Netflix on July 22, 2022.
 Though Netflix does not report theatrical grosses for its titles, distribution insiders estimated the film made around $200,000 from about 400 theaters in its opening weekend.
 IndieWire estimated the film made $300,000–375,000 over its first full week of theatrical release.